 RS: My results show the group format is very effective when pre-assessment ensures selection for the group is appropriate.
 I am currently writing up our results for publication, so watch this space!
 It is important that some clients like to be in a group, and the format also saves on clinic time.

 DrB: How do you find this website: is it useful?

 RS: It is a great website!
 More should know about it.
 I recommend it to clients all the time.
-I especially like the Forum, the Habit Reversal Tips and Topical Tips, and the Friday Facts.
+I especially like the Habit Reversal Tips, Topical Tips, and the Friday Facts.

 DrB: And how do you see the future for psychodermatology?